Code-Institute-Submissions/Variant-Office/README.md

      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------
 Variant Office
-This project is a website for an imerging architectural company called Variant Office.
+This project is a website for an emerging architectural company called Variant Office.
-Its a young company consisting of three technically skilled and dynamic architects.
+It's a young company consisting of three technically skilled and dynamic architects.
 Their work is comprised of stripped down and understated engineering.
 Approaching every project with a minimal outlook, their brand and so the website design style has to mirror that approach.